-Deferral arrangements are in place to support long-term retention of high performing individuals.
-If the aggregate of an individual's annual incentive allocation in any year is greater than a local currency threshold, deferral applies.
-Deferred amounts generally vest in two equal tranches in years two and three.
-The deferred amount is only paid if the employee remains employed by AMPCI at the vesting date.
+Deferral arrangements are in place to support long-term retention of high performing individuals with 25% of the incentive outcome being deferred.
+Deferred amounts generally vest in two equal tranches at the end of years one and two.
+The deferred amount is only paid if the employee remains employed by Dexus at the vesting date.